Optical Laboratory Technician

 Many optical laboratory technicians work for large, full-service labs where they perform specific tasks.
 Others work in smaller surfacing or edging labs.
 These may be linked with optical retail stores or optometrists’ practices.

 Trainees may start work in the stock room of an optical lab.
 They may then progress to surfacing or finishing roles.
-After about 3 months at one task, trainees move to another task.
+After about 3 months at 1 task, trainees move to another task.
 After about 3 years, they develop enough skills to work unsupervised.
 This applies to both surfacing and finishing.

 This section shows the industries where the majority of people in this occupation work.
 The data is based on the 2016 Census.